Medial Epicondylitis (Golfer's Elbow)

-Wear a counter-force brace on your forearm if recommended by your healthcare professional.
+Your doctor may recommend you wear a counter-force brace on your forearm.
 This brace limits the force generated by your forearm muscles when you use them.

 Apply heat to the elbow only when you are returning to physical activity.
 Then use it before stretching or getting ready to play sports.

-When the acute pain is gone, start gentle stretching as recommended by a healthcare professional.
-Stay within pain limits.
+When the acute pain is gone, start gentle stretching, but stay within your pain limits.
 Hold each stretch for about 10 seconds and repeat six times.

 Take these steps to reduce your risk of getting golfer's elbow: